glebzlat/Polygen/docs/docs/language-reference.md

 ## Directives

-Directives is an another special type of grammar entities.
-Directives does not define the grammar syntax directly, as Rules do, and they does not define semantics directly as well.
-Instead, directives are the "grammar meta rules".
+Directives are another special type of grammar entities.
+Directives do not define grammar syntax directly, as Rules do, as well as they do not define semantics.
+Instead they are the "grammar meta rules".
 Directives start with an at sign `@`.

 Directives:

 - `@entry`

-    Entry directive marks the rule as the start rule of the grammar.
-Must be specified only once per grammar.
+    Entry directive marks a rule the start rule of the grammar.
+It must be specified only once per grammar.
 Can be of two forms.

-    The first form follows the normal rule definition:
+    First form follows the normal rule definition:

         @entry
         Rule <- Expression

-    In the second form directive requires only the name of the rule.
-Rule must appear in the grammar.
+    In second form the directive requires only the name of a rule.
+Note that the rule must exist in the grammar.

         @entry Rule